Roger Allers

-Roger Allers (born June 29, 1949) is an American film director, screenwriter, animator, storyboard artist, and playwright.
-He is best-known for co-directing The Lion King (1994), the highest-grossing traditionally animated film of all time, and for writing the Broadway adaptation of the same name.
+Roger Allers is an American film director, screenwriter, animator, storyboard artist, and playwright.
+He is best known for co-directing Disney Animation's The Lion King (1994), the highest-grossing traditionally animated film of all time, and for writing the Broadway adaptation of the same name.
 He also directed Sony Pictures Animation's first feature-length animated film, Open Season (2006) and the animated adaptation of The Prophet.

 Life and career

 Early life

 Born in Rye, New York, but raised in Scottsdale, Arizona, Allers became a fan of animation, at the age of five, after seeing Disney's Peter Pan (1953).
-Deciding that he wanted to pursue a career in animation, and even work alongside Walt Disney himself, a few years later, he sent off to Disneyland for a do-it-yourself animation kit.
-However, Allers, by then a high school student, grew discouraged about achieving his dream when he had heard of Disney's death in 1966.
+Deciding that he wanted to pursue a career in animation, and work alongside Walt Disney, a few years later, he sent off to Disneyland for a do-it-yourself animation kit.
+However, Allers, by then a high school student, grew discouraged about achieving his dream of being an animator when he had heard of Disney's death in 1966.

 Despite not getting the chance to meet Walt Disney, Allers still pressed on to receive a Fine Arts degree from Arizona State University.
 However, when he attended a class at Harvard University, he realized that his interest in animation had been revitalized.
 After receiving his degree in Fine Arts, he spent the next two years traveling and living in Greece.
 While there, he spent some time living in a cave, and eventually met Leslee, whom he later married.
 As a young adult, Allers accepted a job with Lisberger Studios, where he worked as an animator for projects such as Sesame Street, The Electric Company, Make a Wish, and various other commercials.

 In 1978, he relocated to Los Angeles with Steven Lisberger to work on a feature film titled Animalympics (1980) to which he provided story work, character design and animation for the film.
 Three years later, Allers found work serving as part of the storyboard team for Tron, which was the first theatrical feature film he worked on.
 In 1980, Allers and his family moved to Toronto, Canada, where he worked for Nelvana Studios as an animator on a feature titled Rock & Rule (1983).
-Following a brief return to Los Angeles, Allers provided character design, preliminary animation, and story development for the Japanese-produced animated feature, Little Nemo: Adventures in Slumberland (1989).
+Following a brief return to Los Angeles, Allers provided character design, preliminary animation, and story development for the Japanese-American co-produced animated feature, Little Nemo: Adventures in Slumberland (1989).
 For the next two years, he resided in Tokyo to serve as an animation director overseeing the Japanese artists.